 CNC MODE: When operating in CNC mode you do not need to disconnect the handwheels when cranking slowly and over short distances to manually position the slides.
-The motors are locked up when power is on so the power switch to the drivers must be in the OFF position.
+The motors are locked up when power is on, so the power switch to the drivers must be in the OFF position.
 For longer positioning travels it is easier to use the Jog Mode and move to approximate position electronically.
 Final adjustment can then be made with the handwheels (with power turned OFF).
-Do not turn the handwheels manually faster than 1 rotation per second.
+Do not turn the handwheels manually faster than 1 rotation per second when the stepper motors are connected to the driver board.